Howard-Tilton-Library/AnalyzeCollectionCreators/Step-by-step Walkthrough.md

 ### Catalog records to txt file
 (best recollections)
 The most useful field I found to pull up movies without getting too many additional records or missing many records was to search call number for "DVD ".
 "M-DVD" and "BRV" would need to be included for a complete list, but most M-DVDs won't have a traditional director, and the BRV list is very small.
-I then used an export feature to harvest those MARC files, pulled them into MARCEdit, and harvested only the most important fields into a tab-delimited text file.
+I then used an export feature (in our case, vgerselect) to harvest those MARC files, pulled them into MARCEdit, and harvested only the most important fields into a tab-delimited text file.

 ### Txt file to useable data for Python
-Used OpenRefine and GREL to pull out the first name in the 700 fields.
+Used OpenRefine and GREL/Jython to pull out the first name in the 700 fields.
 It is possible that this work could be made unnecessary if a skilled MARCEdit user can pull only the 700 fields with dir, director, (Director), or another indication of the director.
 This would also improve the accuracy, because currently a small minority of the names we pulled are not the director of the film.
+However, the current scripts we used can be found at [rtilla/JythonScripts](https://github.com/rtilla1/JythonScripts).

 ### Use data to identify which webpages need to be scraped
 This is the current step.
 It will likely be an interative process of trying a particular website, and exploring which makes it